 Ross Gordon Memorial Speaker Series

 Ross Gordon was a vibrant member of the Town Class of 2009 who lived his life to the fullest, having adventures in travel, pursuing knowledge and human connections at every opportunity--and making a positive impact through his personal relationships and professional achievements.
 The Ross Gordon Memorial Speaker Series honors his legacy of living with gusto, his strong sense of curiosity and his commitment to helping others.
 The Fund sponsors "Live Speakers" to enrich and expand the minds and hearts of current and future Town boys.
 These events will reflect Ross’ mighty way in the world by bringing challenging, global perspectives to Town, perspectives designed to promote curious and empathetic leaders.
+Click here to make a gift to the Ross Gordon Memorial Speaker Series.
 If you have questions or would like to know more about the Ross Gordon Memorial Speaker Series, contact Maurine Halperin, Director of Advancement.

 Ross Gordon loved Town School.
 He graduated in the outstanding Class of 2009, having made lifelong friends along the way.